-In choosing to adopt the utilitarian social welfare function just described, one encounters certain challenges because utility streams can become infinite in value owing to the absence of discounting.
-One way of dealing with these problems of infinite utility streams is to assess utility streams in terms of their value in the limit, via what is sometimes called an overtaking criterion.
-The overtaking criterion says that if one utility stream overtakes another and remains permanently above it, then that utility stream is preferred to the other.
-Thus, the problem facing society becomes one of maximizing limiting utility, which can be expressed according to the rule which states that social welfare is maximized when the terminal utility value is maximized.
+In choosing to adopt the utilitarian social welfare function just described, one encounters certain challenges because utility streams can become infinite in value owing to the absence of discounting.56 One way of dealing with these problems of infinite utility streams is to assess utility streams in terms of their value in the limit,57 via what is sometimes called an overtaking criterion.58 The overtaking criterion says that if one utility stream overtakes another and remains permanently above it, then that utility stream is preferred to the other.59 Thus, the problem facing society becomes one of maximizing limiting utility, which can be expressed according to the rule which states that social welfare is maximized when the terminal utility value is maximized.

-$$\max SW = \max{t \to \infty} U(c_t), \qquad (2)$$
+$$\max SW = \max \lim{t \to \infty} U(c_t), \qquad (2)$$

 As noted earlier, one of the primary criticisms leveled at a regulatory budget is that it neglects benefits.
-However, this criticism turns into an advantage if one's goal is maximizing limiting utility, because by restricting the analysis to the cost side of the ledger, the analyst has likely restricted the focus to those benefits and costs with the highest rate of return, which determine social welfare in the limit.
+However, this criticism turns into an advantage if one's goal is maximizing limiting of utility, because by restricting the analysis to the cost side of the ledger, the analyst has likely restricted the focus to those benefits and costs with the highest rate of return, which determine social welfare in the limit.

-Note that out of convention, positive and negative outcomes related to items traded in markets are often counted on the cost side of the ledger in a CBA, while positive and negative outcomes relating to items that fall outside of market activity go on the benefits side.
-The main characteristic of goods traded in markets is that they are exchanged for money, whereas returns to nonmarket goods come only in the form of utility.
-Even when nonmarket returns are ongoing, such as with many environmental benefits for example, benefits traded in markets still have an advantage in that their returns can be reinvested through financial markets while the nonmarket goods' returns cannot.
-Continual reinvestment of some portion of returns means the principal value of wealth grows over time, which increases the return in subsequent periods.
-This is the source of
+To see why, out of convention, positive and negative outcomes related to items traded in markets are often counted on the cost side of the ledger in a CBA, while positive and negative outcomes relating to items that fall outside of market activity go on the benefits side.60 The main characteristic of goods traded